FlandreDaisuki/eslint-config/README.md

 Derive from [@antfu/eslint-config](https://github.com/antfu/eslint-config)

-- Single quotes, no semi
+- Single quotes, always semi
 - Auto fix for formatting (aimed to be used standalone **without** Prettier)
 - Designed to work with TypeScript, JSX, Vue out-of-box
 - Lints also for json, yaml, markdown